mgomezAstro/Omega2kPipe/README.md

 pixels of the scientific images.
 The normalized sky frame is then multiplyied by the median value of the scientific image and then subtracted: sci - sky * median(sci).

-The pipelie is totally based on astropy reduction tools.
+The pipeline is totally based on astropy reduction tools.

 ## Installation